ewingjm/development-hub/README.md

 ## Configuration

-Ensure you have created or imported your unmanaged, master solution(s) for extraction in the extract environment.
+Ensure you have created or imported your unmanaged solution(s) for extraction in the master instance.
 Once this is done, they can be registered within the Development Hub app.

-The first step is to create an environment record for the extract environment:
+The first step is to create an environment record for the master instance:

 ![Environment](./docs/images/environment.png)

-Then create a solution record for each master solution in the extract environment:
+Then create a solution record for each solution in the master instance:

 ![Solution](./docs/images/solution.png)

 Do not change the version numbers if the solution is new.
-If it is an existing solution, update the version numbers to match the solution in the extract instance.
+If it is an existing solution, update the version numbers to match the solution in the master instance.
 The version will from then on be managed by the Development Hub when merging changes.

 ## Usage